-Before we test how these variables may be related to vocabulary, we describe their relationships to each other.
-As would be expected, many health, audiological, and clinical characteristics are not distributed randomly across this sample of children.
+Before testing how these variables relate to vocabulary and clinical milestones, we describe their relationships to each other.
 To quantify this statistically, we used Bonferroni-corrected chi-square tests between each of our variables.
-Because the chi-square statistic assumes n > 5 is expected in the majority of the cells for each test (preferably ≥ 80% McHugh, 2013), we excluded mixed hearing loss (n = 8) and cued speech (n = 1) from this section of the analysis.
 Strictly speaking, some variables are not expected to be randomly distributed relative to each other (e.g., premature birth and health issues; degree and amplification), but quantifying the differences via chi-square using a conservative significance threshold lets us highlight the strongest relationships within this dataset.

-Given that we ran 66 Chi-square tests, Bonferroni-corrected alpha for this set of analyses was p < 0.0007.
-Of these 66 combinations of variables, p < .05 for 26, and 9 survived Bonferroni correction.
-We are only discussing the latter below, but the full set of results can be found in Figure 1.
+Of the 66 combinations of variables, p < .05 for 27, and 9 survived Bonferroni correction (p < 0.0007).
+We limit discussion to the latter below, but depict the full set in Figure 1.

-As expected, we found that health issues, developmental delays, and premature birth were highly interrelated in our sample, such that children born premature were more likely to also experience health issues (X2 (1, N = 98) = 23.9, p < .0001) and developmental delays (X2 (1, N = 98) = 11.63, p = .0006), and children with developmental delays were more likely to also experience health issues (X2 (1, N = 98) = 20.87, p < .0001).
-Children with developmental delays received more services per month than typically-developing children (X2 (2, N = 95) = 22.17, p < .0001) and were more likely to use total communication (X2 (2, N = 98) = 22.51, p < .0001).
-Likewise, children who used total communication received more services per month than children using spoken language (X2 (4, N = 95) = 21.35, p = .0003).
+As expected, health issues, developmental delays, and premature birth were highly interrelated in our sample, such that children born premature were more likely to also experience health issues (X2 (1, N = 97) = 24.72, p < .0001) and developmental delays (X2 (1, N = 97) = 12.84, p = .0003), and children with developmental delays were more likely to also experience health issues (X2 (1, N = 97) = 19.38, p < .0001).
+Children with developmental delays received more services per month than typically-developing children (X2 (2, N = 94) = 23.47, p < .0001) and were more likely to use total communication (X2 (2, N = 97) = 24.52, p < .0001).
+Likewise, children who used total communication received more services per month than children using spoken language (X2 (4, N = 94) = 21.05, p = .0003).

 We also confirmed expected relationships among many of the audiological characteristics.
-There was a significant relationship between laterality and etiology (X2 (2, N = 88) = 18.29, p = .0001), such that children with conductive hearing loss were more likely to have unilateral hearing loss, and children with sensorineural hearing loss were more likely to have a bilateral loss.
-The chi-square tests further showed that amplification was related to laterality (X2 (2, N = 98) = 16.43, p = .0003) and degree of hearing loss (X2 (4, N = 87) = 28.45, p < .0001) in our sample.
+There was a significant relationship between laterality and etiology (X2 (2, N = 87) = 17.98, p = .0001), such that children with conductive hearing loss were more likely to have unilateral hearing loss, and children with sensorineural hearing loss were more likely to have a bilateral loss.
+The chi-square tests further showed that amplification was related to laterality (X2 (2, N = 97) = 16.2, p = .0003) and degree of hearing loss (X2 (4, N = 86) = 28.18, p < .0001).
 Specifically, children with bilateral hearing loss were more likely than children with unilateral hearing loss to use a hearing aid or cochlear implant; no child with unilateral hearing loss used a cochlear implant, and many children with unilateral hearing loss used no amplification.
-Regarding degree, children with severe to profound hearing loss were more likely to use a cochlear implant than children with less severe hearing loss (i.e., mild or moderate).
+Regarding degree, children with severe-to-profound hearing loss were more likely to use a cochlear implant than children with mild or moderate hearing loss.

-Taken together, the results in this set of analyses serve to highlight the notable interconnectedness among early health and development on the one hand (i.e. health issues, prematurity, and developmental delays), and audiological characteristics (i.e. links among laterality, etiology, amplification, and degree of hearing loss) on the other.
+Taken together, the results in this set of analyses highlight the notable interconnectedness among early health and development (i.e. health issues, prematurity, and developmental delays), and audiological characteristics (i.e. links among laterality, etiology, amplification, and degree of hearing loss).

 Predictors of Vocabulary Delay